hyperfield/ai-file-sorter/README.md

 - Migrated the entire desktop UI from GTK/Glade to a native Qt6 interface.
 - Replaced GLib/GIO resource usage with Qt resources and modernized build pipeline.
+- Added internatioinalization framework and the French translation for the user interface.
 - Added refreshed menu icons, mnemonic behaviour, and persistent File Explorer settings.
 - Simplified cross-platform builds (Linux/macOS) around Qt6; retired the MSYS2/GTK toolchain.
+- Optimzed and clean up the code.

 ### [0.9.7] - 2025-10-19